No momento, esta página não está disponível em português

 buttonColor Color of the Amazon Pay button.
 Supported values: Gold, LightGray, and DarkGray.
 Gold

-environment required Set to test.
-Change this to live when you're ready to accept live payments. test
+Set to test.
+Change this to live when you are ready to accept live payments.

 locale Language used to render the button and text on Amazon Pay hosted pages.
 Please note that supported language(s) is dependent on the region that your Amazon Pay account was registered for.
 Supported values: en_GB, de_DE, fr_FR, it_IT, es_ES. en_GB